-When you accidentally deleted files in Windows 11/10/8/7, don't worry.
+When you accidentally delete files in Windows 10/8/7, don't worry.
 The Recycle Bin on your PC will save all deleted files and folders for a certain period.
 So how to recover deleted files from Recycle Bin?

-3 Steps to Recover Deleted Files or Folders from Recycle Bin:
+3 Steps to Recover Deleted Files from Recycle Bin:

 Step 1.
 Open the Recycle Bin by double-clicking on its icon on the Desktop.

 Step 2.
-Locate and select the deleted file(s) or folder(s) that you need to restore.
+Locate and select the deleted file(s) or folder(s) you need to restore.

 Step 3.
 Right-click the selected item and choose "Restore".

-If you empty the Recycle Bin after deleting files, Method 1 won't work.
+If you empty the Recycle Bin after deleting files, the above method won't work.
 Also, if data were removed in the following ways, files won't be recycled but permanently deleted, including: